 I actually cried.
 I can count on one hand the number of times I’ve cried actual tears of happiness, and this was one of them.
 I tasted my salty tears dribble down my face and wiped away the snot with gloveless hands, bloodstained and deeply blackened.
 I don’t know if I was truly expecting to have some profound thoughts at the top, but Jesus I was just so tired and relieved and happy to be sitting exactly where I was.
 Doing my first big wall did not erase the failure of my last one, but failure is what pushed me to the top.
 I knew that I could have bailed at any given point, but I also knew that I wasn’t going to let failure be an option this time.
 I sniffled once more and said quietly to the clouds, to myself, “I did it.”

 I was told before I left for my big wall in 2016 that big objectives have a tendency of making you realize what’s truly important in your life.
 So I did a big wall.
 I had big questions before going up and many of them have gone unanswered since having come back down.
 There were some severely defeating moments on that rig but I had some equally triumphant ones as well.
 I wasn’t necessarily changed when I stumbled back to my car that day.
 I don’t even think I was expecting to be or feel differently, about life or myself.

-Truthfully, it has taken me some time to figure out that all life really is are the strings of bad patches and good times.
-The beat downs and the wins.
+Truthfully, it has taken me some time to figure it out: that life can be a string of bad patches and good times, the beat downs and the wins.
 Once I realized that all of these moments are about how I choose to experience them, it’s become easier to accept and enjoy or endure when they do happen.
 What continues to change over the years is what I consider to be beautiful and how my own experiences inform the way I will appreciate that beauty.